 “What—” Dornen started and then stopped.
 “Yes, madam.”

 The barrel was lifted off the ground and carried.
 Merrie closed her eyes and swayed with it, it gave her something to think about besides her burning skin and the agony of sunlight.
 By the time they shoved the barrel into the back of the wagon, the pain had subsided into a dull ache.
-The only part that hurt is where the sun pierced her chest, that still burning.
+Only one part still burned in pain, from where the sun had pierced through her chest.

 Trembling, Merrie crawled out of the barrel.
 Every step was agony but the wagon was blissfully dark.
 Shuddering, she crawled into the cage.